Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 In order to establish the convergence of the sequence of steady states, we need the global stability of the fluid limit, i.e., starting from any fluid-scaled occupancy state, any fluid sample path described by~\eqref{eq:tabsfluid} converges to the unique fixed point~\eqref{eq:fixed point} as $t \to \infty$.
 More specifically, irrespective of the starting state,

 where $(\qq^*, \dd^*)$ is as defined in~\eqref{eq:fixed point}.

-\paragraph{Interchange of limits.} The global stability can be leveraged to show that the steady-state distribution of the $N$-th system, for large $N$, can be well approximated by the fixed point of the fluid limit in~\eqref{eq:fixed point}.
+\paragraph{Interchange of limits.} The global stability can be leveraged to show that the steady-state distribution of the $N$-th system, for large~$N$, can be well approximated by the fixed point of the fluid limit in~\eqref{eq:fixed point}.
 Specifically, it justifies the interchange of the many-server ($N \to \infty$) and stationary ($t \to \infty$) limits.
 Since the buffer capacity~$B$ at each server is supposed to be finite, for every~$N$, the Markov process $(\QQ^N(t), \Delta_0^N(t), \Delta_1^N(t))$ is irreducible, has a finite state space, and thus has a unique steady-state distribution.
 Let $\pi^N$ denote the steady-state distribution of the $N$-th system, i.e.,

-The fluid limit result and the global stability thus yield that $\pi^N$ converges weakly to~$\pi$ as $N \to \infty$, where $\pi$ is given by the Dirac mass concentrated upon $(\qq^*,\dd^*)$ defined in~\eqref{eq:fixed point}. \begin{remark}\normalfont Note that the above interchange of limits result was obtained under the assumption that the queues have finite buffers, and analysis of the infinite-buffer scenario was left open.
+The fluid limit result and the global stability thus yield that $\pi^N$ converges weakly to~$\pi$ as $N \to \infty$, where $\pi$ is given by the Dirac mass concentrated upon $(\qq^*,\dd^*)$ defined in~\eqref{eq:fixed point}.

+\begin{remark}\normalfont Note that the above interchange of limits result was obtained under the assumption that the queues have finite buffers, and analysis of the infinite-buffer scenario was left open.
 The key challenge in the latter case stems from the fact that the system stability under the usual subcritical load assumption is not automatic.
-In fact as explained in~\cite{MS18}, when the number of servers $N$ is fixed, the stability may {\em not} hold even under a subcritical load assumption.
-In~\cite{MS18} the stability issue of the TABS scheme has been addressed and the convergence of the sequence of steady states was shown for the infinite-buffer scenario.
-In particular, it was established that for a fixed choice of parameters $\lambda<1$, $\mu>0$, and $\nu>0$, the system with $N$ servers under the TABS scheme is stable for large enough $N$.
-There the authors introduce an induction-based approach that uses both the conventional fluid limit (in the sense of a large starting state) and the mean-field fluid limit (when $N\to\infty$) in an intricate fashion to prove the large-$N$ stability of the system. \end{remark}
+In fact as explained in~\cite{MS19}, when the number of servers $N$ is fixed, the stability may {\em not} hold even under a subcritical load assumption.
+In~\cite{MS19} the stability issue of the TABS scheme has been addressed and the convergence of the sequence of steady states was shown for the infinite-buffer scenario.
+In particular, it was established that for a fixed choice of parameters $\lambda < 1$, $\mu > 0$, and $\nu > 0$, the system with $N$~servers under the TABS scheme is stable for large enough~$N$.
+There the authors introduce an induction-based approach that uses both the conventional fluid limit (in the sense of a large starting state) and the mean-field fluid limit (when $N \to \infty$) in an intricate fashion to prove the large-$N$ stability of the system. \end{remark}